 where $\epsilon$ is a sufficiently small parameter.
 However, a more rigorous approach is possible, based on a suitable reformulation of the extremal equations (\ref{Xjextremal}) and (\ref{Qextremal}).
 Let us introduce a compact notation $E=\det(I-BK)$ and $F=\det(I+BK)$.
 When we take a suitable linear combination of the extremal equations (\ref{Xjextremal}) for $X_i$ and $X_j$, we obtain

-When considered for two different sets of indices $(i,j)$ and $(k,l)$, equations (\ref{difextremal}) can be interpreted as system of homogeneous equations for $E$ and $F$.
-Since we want solutions outside the unphysical boundary $E=0$ and/or $F=0$, we request that this system of homogenous equations has nontrivial solution.
+When equation (\ref{difextremal}) is considered for two different sets of indices $(i,j)$ and $(k,l)$, the resulting equations can be interpreted as a system of homogeneous equations for $E$ and $F$.
+Since we want solutions outside the unphysical boundary $E=0$ and/or $F=0$, we require that this system of homogenous equations has a nontrivial solution.
 This leads to the condition

 where $||$ denotes the determinant of a $2\times 2$ matrix.
-We can combine the extremal equations (\ref{EFeliminated}) with the original extremal equations (\ref{Qextremal}) to recover system of polynomial equations with finite number of solutions when $B$ is real.
+We can combine the extremal equations (\ref{EFeliminated}) with the original extremal equations (\ref{Qextremal}) to obtain a system of polynomial equations \tcr{that may possess a} finite number of solutions when $B$ is real.

 In current experiments, the maximum available single-mode squeezing is limited.
-It is therefore highly relevant to maximize the success probability under the constraint of limited available squeezing \cite{Larsen2025,Vahlbruch2016,Ha2026}.
+It is therefore highly relevant to maximize the probability of success under the constraint of limited available squeezing \cite{Larsen2025,Vahlbruch2016,Ha2026}.
 Let $r_{\mathrm{max}}$ denote the maximum achievable squeezing constant and define $\mu^2=\tanh^2 r_{\mathrm{max}}$.
 The squeezing constraint can be expressed as

-When maximizing $p_S$ under this constraint, we must consider all unconstrained potential local maxima determined by solving the system of Eqs. (\ref{Qextremal}), where the constraint (\ref{squeezingconstraint}) is satisfied.
-Additionally, we must maximize $p_S$ under the constraint that at least one of the eigenvalues of $AA^\dagger$ is equal to $\mu^2$, which results in the condition
+When maximizing $p_S$ under this constraint, we must consider all the potential local maxima determined by solving the system of equations (\ref{Qextremal}), for which the constraint (\ref{squeezingconstraint}) is satisfied.
+In addition, we must maximize $p_S$ under the constraint that at least one of the eigenvalues of $AA^\dagger$ is equal to $\mu^2$, which results in the following condition:

-Note that this equality constraint has the form of a polynomial equation for $X_j$.
-We can take this constraint into account by introducing Lagrange multiplier $\lambda$ and optimizing the function $\tilde{p}-\lambda D$.
+Note that this equality constraint takes the form of a polynomial equation for $X_j$.
+We can take this constraint into account by introducing the Lagrange multiplier $\lambda$ and optimizing the function $\tilde{p}-\lambda D$.
 This yields a system of polynomial equations for $m+1$ variables $X_j$ and $\lambda$: